XiaoXiaoSN/dotfiles/macos/README.md

 brew analytics off
 ```

-2. Run `init.sh` to setup your macOS enviroment
+2. Run `init.sh` to setup your macOS environment

 There is a optional line that clean all apps on Dock
 ```bash